#Ways to improve RemCom Partner rewards

 Spend time at the outset setting aside the exceptions: partners who are grossly under-contributing or those who are clear performance outliers.
 Deal with these 5% last.

-The second group to set aside is partners in special roles.
-These invariably include the managing partner, some partners in other formal senior leadership roles and those who have special deals, which could include partners charged with opening a new office and getting that business off the ground.
+Then aside partners with special roles in the partnership.
+These invariably include the managing partner, some partners in other formal senior leadership roles and those who have special deals, which could include partners charged with launching a new greenfield office.
 RemCom members also fall into this group.

-First, tackle a preliminary reward outcome for the partners who remain (likely 80% of all partners).
+Having set these two groups aside, now start with a preliminary reward allocation of the remaining majority (likely ca. 80% of partners).
 This will be much easier without the distraction of the first two groups of partners.
+In large partnerships this will be done in groups by service line, office or the like.

-Only then consider partners in the first two groups; sometimes it is convenient to consider them together because invariably the performance outliers also have a special leadership role in the firm.
+Once that preliminary reward allocation has settled, go back and consider partners in the first two groups.
+Sometimes it is convenient to consider them together because invariably the performance outliers also have a special leadership role in the firm.

-The simple act of setting aside exceptions at the beginning will allow a much more careful balancing of internal relativities.
+The simple act of setting aside exceptions at the beginning will allow a much more careful balancing of internal relativities – and gets you to a result with much more efficacy.

 5. Invest in cognitive bias training for better decision-making

-Most partnerships invest far too little in ensuring that cognitive biases don’t enter into decision-making around partner reward.
-Many are concerned that RemComs make decisions that are ‘objective’ or at least based on ‘objective’ information.
-Yet this obsession with objectivity can become misguided: the most difficult decisions by any RemCom will always end up being a highly subjective judgment call, balancing what is fair for the partnership with what is fair for a particular partner.
+Most partnerships invest far too little in helping RemCom members identify and mitigate the effects of cognitive biases that invariably creep into decision-making.
+Many firms are concerned that RemComs make decisions that are ‘objective’ or at least based on ‘objective’ information.
+Yet this obsession with objectivity can become misguided: the most difficult decisions by any RemCom will always end up being a subjective judgment call, balancing what is fair for the partnership with what is fair for a particular partner.

 More important is that RemCom members make ‘good’ decisions, with ‘good’ being defined as an absence of cognitive bias as far as possible.
 This is because it is the fear of bias that drives partners to demand ‘objective’ decisions.